google/mako/docs/GUIDE.md

 To build the microservice into a Docker image that can be loaded locally or pushed to a repository:

+> **WARNING**:  Docker does not run natively in OSX, so building the image from
+> OSX will require cross-compiling for Linux.
+We have not yet determined how to
+> configure Bazel accordingly, so for now we recommend only building the
+> microservice in Linux.

 ```bash
 $ bazel build internal/quickstore_microservice:quickstore_microservice_mako_image.tar
 ```